mjmcconnell/Kinesis/Readme.md

 Once you are all setup, you can then run the web app by opening up a terminal, moving into the root of this repo and running `make run`.
 You will then be able to access the app via [http://localhost:8080](http://localhost:8080)

+## Bash

+If you need to open a interactive terminal for the container, you can do that in one of two ways.
+If the app is not running:

+    make bash

+If the app is running:

+    make attach

+Note that containers are temporary, so any changes you make, should be persisted in code.
+For example, if you need to install a new python package, run pip install, then persist the change in the `requirements.txt` file.

 ## Flow

 1/ User enters number of records to generate from the web app